In this review, I will take a look at the Pflueger Purist Spinning Reel which is the next model up from the Pflueger President Spinning Reel.

 Features

-Hybrid aluminum and graphite body components – The Pflueger Purist has a hybrid body that is constructed of both aluminum that provides strength in critical areas like the stem and graphite that is lightweight for areas that do receive as much torque.
+The Pflueger Purist has a hybrid body constructed of aluminum, which provides strength in critical areas like the stem, and graphite, which is lightweight for areas that do not receive as much torque.

-Sealed hybrid carbon drag system – The carbon fiber drag on the Pflueger seems to perform well and is very smooth so far.
-One of the things that I really like is the fact that this is a sealed drag system so you do not need to worry about getting dirt and grime in the drag.
+The carbon fiber drag on the Pflueger seems to perform well and is very smooth.
+One thing I like is that this is a sealed drag system, so you do not need to worry about getting dirt and grime in the drag.

-Nine high-grade stainless steel ball bearings – The Purist uses 9 high-quality stainless steel ball bearings that are corrosion resistant to deliver what I feel is a very smooth retrieve.
-While the bearings are not sealed they are corrosion resistant and should stand up over time if cared for.
+The Purist uses nine high-quality stainless steel ball bearings that are corrosion-resistant to deliver what I feel is a very smooth retrieve.
+While the bearings are not sealed, they are corrosion-resistant and should stand up over time if cared for.

-Titanium-coated line roller – The line roller is brass and is coated with titanium so that the line will slide smoothly over the roller.
+The line roller is brass and is coated with titanium so that the line will slide smoothly over the roller.

 Features at a Glance